GoogleCloudPlatform/community/tutorials/install-bower-dependencies-on-google-app-engine.md

 ## Prerequisites

 1. Create a project in the [Google Cloud Platform Console](https://console.cloud.google.com/).
-1. Enabled billing for your project.
+1. Enable billing for your project.
 1. Install the [Google Cloud SDK](https://cloud.google.com/sdk/).

 ## Prepare

-Install Bower:
+1. Install Bower:

         npm install -g bower

-Create a `bower.json` file if you don't already have one:
+1. Create a `bower.json` file if you don't already have one:

         bower init

-Then save new dependencies to your bower.json with:
+1. Then save new dependencies to your bower.json with:

         bower install --save <package-name>

 ## Easiest - Do nothing